cyrusg/songz/README.md

 A related irony is that the documentation says the max `per_page` value is 50.
 But in reality the API never returns more than 20 results.
 We just need to never count on a particular value to make any decisions in code.

+# A note about RSpec tests
+I updated the test setup in the gem (v1) and added a live test, but didn't have time to write any tests for my v2 version.

 # Setup
 - Grab the repo at https://github.com/cyrusg/songz.
 - The Genius API token is stored in the Rails credentials (development) file to which you should have access.
 I don't anticipate any issues with the setup in this regard.